 We use these services:

-MailChimp – to store email marketing lists and send email newsletters
+MailChimp – to store email marketing lists and send email newsletters to send certain transactional emails, such as to confirm you’ve successfully signed up for a webinar.

-Microsoft Dynamics 365 – to store contact details of existing customers and potential customers
+Microsoft Dynamics 365 – to store contact details of existing customers and potential customers.

 We use some cookies and tracking technology from other third-party services – such as Google, Twitter, and Facebook – on this site.
 If you use these third-party services they will be able to track your use of this website.
-We use these cookies and tracking technology so that we can show you more relevant advertising on those platforms.
+We use these cookies and tracking technologies so that we can show you more relevant advertising on those platforms.

 Under current UK and EU legislation you have the right to: